Beyond the Dashboard: Telling a Story with Data

 A good analyst doesn’t stop at data presentation—they bring clarity to the questions that stakeholders care about:

-This means pairing analytics skills with business fluency, storytelling structure, and visual empathy—understanding how your audience takes in information.
+This means pairing analytics, business fluency, and competency in presenting information.

 Imagine you’re analyzing support tickets during Open Enrollment.
 You notice that 43% of inquiries are about “who’s eligible” for a pretax benefit plan.